Ascend/pytorch/README.md

 ## Reference Documents

-For more detailed information on installation guides, model migration, training/inference tutorials, and API lists, please refer to the [PyTorch Ascend Adapter on the HiAI Community](https://www.hiascend.com/software/ai-frameworks/commercial).
+For more detailed information on installation guides, model migration, training/inference tutorials, and API lists, please refer to the [Ascend Adapter for PyTorch on the HiAI Community](https://www.hiascend.com/software/ai-frameworks/commercial).

 | Document Name                    | Document Link                                                 |
 | -------------------------------- | ------------------------------------------------------------ |